stoneC0der/g-dark-theme/README.md

 ## Getting started

-You can install this theme by downloading the package on [Github](https://marketplace.visualstudio.com/items?itemName=StoneC0der.g-dark-theme).
+You can install this theme by downloading or cloning this repo or from [vscode extensions website](https://marketplace.visualstudio.com/items?itemName=StoneC0der.g-dark-theme).

 ### Installation